ISISNeutronMuon/SScanSS-2/docs/add_measurements.rst

 Plane definition
 ================
 The **Define Plane** tab provides options to change the orientation and position of the cross-sectional plane.
+It is also possible to define a fixed reference plane to mark out-of-plane features if needed.

 .. image:: images/graphics_plane.png
    :scale: 80